tanersa/AWSnotes/README.md

     -PUBLIC SUBNETS  --->  We need PUBLIC VMs
     -PRIVATE SUBNETS  --->  We need PRIVATE VMs
-    -We also can choose manually.
-Enable or Disable it.
-Since our goal is to automate the process, so we prevent creating DB VM in public subnet accidentally.
+    -We also can enable or disable it manually if we skip auto-assign ip address step.
+Since our goal is to automate the process, we should prevent creating DB VM in public subnet accidentally.

 **_10- Enter your Bastion host instance using terminal with below command:_**